ndhorton/rb130/rb139/testing/notes_on_key_topics.md

 "Though many people use RSpec, Minitest is Ruby's default testing library and is part of Ruby's standard library.
 More specifically, it's a bundled gem, which means Minitest is shipped with the default Ruby installation, but is maintained outside the Ruby core team and can be uninstalled if necessary."

+* Minitest is Ruby's default testing library and a part of the Standard Library.

 ASIDE

 from stdgems.org: About Ruby's Gemified Standard Library